 YES!
 We post photos almost everyday to our CampInTouch site.
 This is a secure site so you will receive a password to access it.
 We cannot guarantee that your child will appear everyday, but we do our best to photograph each and every camper often.

 We encourage you to send your child games, books, and whatever else they might need throughout the summer.
 Campers look forward to receiving packages from home so we encourage you to be creative with what you send your child.
-We strongly discourage packages with food items.
-However, if you do choose to send food, please make sure that it is both kosher and peanut-free.
-Additionally, according to our communal values (kupah), all food will be shared among the campers' bunkmates so be sure to send enough.
+However, sending food items is prohibited.

 Our infirmary is staffed 24-hours-a-day.
 We are within minutes of a physician's office and Doylestown Hospital.
 If your child is not feeling well at camp, please know that s/he will be receiving comforting, excellent, professional care and attention.